On the UC and UC* properties and the existence of best proximity points in metric spaces: Connection between and properties

 From Theorem \ref{Theorem:30} and Lemma \ref{Lemma:32} we can present a generalization of Theorem \ref{Theorem:14}.

-\begin{thm} (\cite{Suzuki-Kikkawa-Vetro}) Let $A$ and $B$ be nonempty closed subsets of a complete metric space $(X,\rho)$, such that the ordered pairs $(A, B)$ satisfy the property $BUC$.
-Let $T:A\cup B\to A\cup B$ be a cyclic map and there exists $k\in (0,1)$, so that the inequality
+\begin{theorem} (\cite{Suzuki-Kikkawa-Vetro}) Let $A$ and $B$ be nonempty closed subsets of a complete metric space $(X,\rho)$, such that the ordered pair $(A, B)$ satisfies the property $BUC$.
+Let $T:A\cup B\to A\cup B$ be a cyclic map and there exists $k\in [0,1)$, so that the inequality

 holds for all $x\in A$ and $y\in B$.
 Then there is a unique best proximity point $x$ of $T$ in $A$, the sequence of successive iterations $\{T^{2n}x_0\}_{n=1}^\infty$ converges to $x$ for any initial guess $x_0\in A$.
-There is at least one best proximity point in $B$ of $T$ and if the ordered pair $(B,A)$ has the $BUC$ property, then this point is unique. \end{thm}
+There is at least one best proximity point in $B$ of $T$ and if the ordered pair $(B,A)$ has the $BUC$ property, then this point is unique. \end{theorem}

 We will show that the iterated sequences generated by the maps in Theorem \ref{Theorem:25} are bounded ones.
 Following a smart idea, from \cite{Petrusel}, that connects coupled fixed points and fixed points, we will try to apply the technique from \cite{Petrusel} to show that the maps involved in Theorem \ref{Theorem:25} can be considered as like as the maps investigated in \cite{Eldred-Veeramani}.